-The bill's principal revenue-raising items include a set of provisions aimed at restricting tax shelters generally, including a provision clarifying the "economic substance" doctrine that courts have applied to tax shelters.
+In order to comply with the directions within the budget reconciliation (H.Con.Res.
+95), a series of revenue offsets were also included in the bill and held the total estimated impact from FY2003 through FY2013 to \$350 billion.
+The principal revenue-raising items included a set of provisions aimed at restricting tax shelters generally, including a provision clarifying the "economic substance" doctrine that courts have applied to tax shelters.
 (This doctrine generally denies tax benefits with respect to transactions that do not change a taxpayer's economic position in a substantive way.)
-The bill's largest single revenue-raising item is a proposed repeal of the foreign earned income exclusion provided by Section 911 of the tax code.
+The bill's largest single revenue-raising item was a proposed repeal of the foreign earned income exclusion provided by Section 911 of the tax code.
 Under current law, U.S. citizens residing abroad are permitted to exclude up to \$80,000 of income from foreign employment along with a certain amount of housing costs.
-The Senate bill would repeal the exclusion.
+The Senate bill would have repealed the exclusion.